EC528-Fall-2024/hybrid-tx-analytical-epoxy/README.md

    - Implement OLAP operations using DuckDB to handle large-scale analytical queries, enabling batch processing and complex data analysis.
    - Ensure that OLAP queries can efficiently process large datasets without affecting the performance of real-time OLTP transactions.
-4. ELT Workflow Development (new feature different from vanilla epoxy)
+4. ETL Workflow Development (new feature different from vanilla epoxy)

    - Build an Extract-Transform-Load (ETL) process to transfer data between OLTP and OLAP systems, ensuring seamless updates and synchronization between the two systems.
    - Improve write efficiency in ETL data transfer process with same level of isolation with Epoxy (ideally).